 “JP was a magical man, with boundless energy and goodness,” Dr. Pryor’s mentor at Penn, Dr. C. William Schwab, said to local Philadelphia newspapers.
 “He was a devoted son, husband, father, colleague and friend. . . .
 At his core were many great values, but his passion for service to others” stood out.

 The Travis Manion Foundation honored Maj.
-Pryor through our Character Does Matter program on April 4, 2012, when we told his story to inspire 85 cadets from the Navy ROTC at the University of Pennsylvania in Philadelphia, Pa.
+Pryor through the Character Does Matter program on April 4, 2012, when his story inspired 85 cadets from the Navy ROTC at the University of Pennsylvania in Philadelphia, Pa.

 Maj.
 Pryor’s Column in Washington Post